Why Bees?

 Only female bees have stingers, and they only use them when threatened.
 Most bees would rather be left alone to do their job.

-Bees come in a remarkable range of colors — green, blue, red, black, and metallic — and range in size from large carpenter bees and bumblebees to the tiny Perdita minima, which is less than two millimeters long.
+Bees come in a remarkable range of colors; green, blue, red, black, and metallic.
+They range in size from large carpenter bees and bumblebees to the tiny Perdita minima, which is less than two millimeters long.

 We didn't choose our name lightly.
 Beyond the name, bees represent something we genuinely care about, the health of the natural world and the creatures that depend on it.